CoderDebajyoti/Pomodoro-Timer/README.md

 This project is licensed under the **Eclipse Public License - v 2.0**.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or suggestions, please feel free to reach out via email at **your.email@example.com**.
+For any questions or suggestions, please feel free to reach out via email at **debajyoti.475@gmail.com**.

 ---

-Replace `your.email@example.com` with your actual email address, and it will be ready to go!
-Let me know if there’s anything more you’d like to add.